Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Introduction

 In order to obtain asymptotic formulae for the number of extensions satisfying certain conditions, it is often necessary to first show the existence of at least one such extension, see \cite[Theorem~1.7]{FLN}, for example.
 Our next result addresses this issue.
-We call an extension of number fields $K/k$ a $(G,H)$-extension if there exists a Galois extension $L/k$ containing $K/k$ such that $\Gal(L/k) \cong G$ and $\Gal(L/K) \cong H$.
+Let $G$ be a finite group and $H$ a subgroup of $G$.
+We define a $(G,H)$-extension of a number field $k$ to be an extension $K/k$ for which there exists a Galois extension $L/k$ containing $K/k$ such that $\Gal(L/k) \cong G$ and $\Gal(L/K) \cong H$.
 We write $F_{G/H}$ for a flasque module in a flasque resolution of the Chevalley module $J_{G/H}$, see Section~\ref{sec:arithmetic_tori}.

+\begin{theorem} Let $G$ be a finite group and $H$ a subgroup of $G$.
+Then \begin{enumerate}[label=(\roman{*})] \item there exist a number field $k$ and a $(G,H)$-extension of $k$ satisfying the HNP and, furthermore, if $\operatorname{H}^1(G,F_{G/H})\neq 0$ then weak approximation fails for the norm one torus associated to this extension; \item there exist a number field $k$ and a $(G,H)$-extension of $k$ whose norm one torus satisfies weak approximation and, furthermore, if $\operatorname{H}^1(G,F_{G/H})\neq 0$ then this extension fails the HNP. \end{enumerate} \end{theorem}